The Elephant Graph

 Secondly, there’s now an established pattern of global mass migration.
 There’s no doubt about it: migration increases prosperity.
 But that prosperity is not even: the rich benefit far more than the poor.
 If your family was used to unionised factory work a generation ago, you’ll likely be competing with immigrants on a zero-hours contract today.
 Your migrant competition may be happy to work two shifts a day, so they can keep sending money home.
 It’s unlikely you’ll be willing to keep up.
 That’s when it seems appealing to vote for a racist demagogue or an economic fantasist.

 These trends aren’t going to reverse.
 Added to these, there’s a third one coming: robots.
 Self-driving vehicles are just one prominent example.
-Driverless cars will render a huge section of the labour force unemployed at a stroke.
+The rise of Artificial Intelligence and driverless cars will render a huge section of the labour force unemployed at a stroke.
 It’s not impossible that many drivers will find other employment, but traditional jobs will fall like dominoes as robots take over.

 Tomorrow, we’ll be hearing about a very interesting solution.
 So please, do check back – and send us your views in the meantime: email@example.com.